 Chance M. Glenn Sr., AAMU professor and dean of the College of Engineering, Technology and Physical Sciences, and Michael Allen, MTSU vice provost for research and dean of graduate studies, are coordinating the effort.

 “We are extremely excited about the endless possibilities of this mutually beneficial partnership,” Glenn said.
-“We have had an enthusiastic team comprised of faculty and staff from both universities working diligently to make this become a reality.
+“We have had an enthusiastic team comprising faculty and staff from both universities working diligently to make this become a reality.
 We eagerly anticipate the fruits of this relationship.”

 The agreement notes that both institutions will ensure that students have access to expert staff and state-of-the-art equipment and software; will mentor and train select students from the other institution in their graduate or undergraduate research; and will provide speakers for institute seminars.